jumpedoverjumpman/Vult-RAT-Advanced-Remote-Administration-Security-Auditing/README.md

 ### 🛠️ The Builder Interface

-The tool includes a standalone `.bat` builder for masquerading.
+The tool includes a standalone `.py` builder for masquerading.

   * **Name:** Set the internal process name to blend with system tasks.
   * **Icon:** Inject any `.ico` file to make the executable look legitimate.